TRaSH-Guides/Guides/docs/Radarr/V3/How-to-importexport-Custom-Formats-and-truly-make-use-of-it.md

 !!! info
     For Custom Formats you really don't want, set it to something really low like `-1000` and not something like `-10` being when you add a Custom Format what you prefer and you set it to something like `+10` it could happen that the `BR-DISK` will be downloaded (-10)+(+10)=0 and your `Minimum Custom Format Score` is set at `0`.

+!!! info "regarding option 4"

+    I do know some people suggest not to use minus score for your Custom Formats and set option 4 to a higher score then 0.

+    The reason why i don't prefer/use this is because you could limit your self when some new groups or what ever will be released.

+    Also it makes it much more clear what you want and what you don't want

 ------

 ## Tips how to setup the scores